roberto-butti/some-drops-of-php/src/content/docs/05-string/02-str-mb_convert_case.md

 ---
-Title: Changing The Case of a String
+title: Changing the case of a string
-Description: Changing the case of a sentence of strings in PHP
+description: Changing the case of a sentence of strings in PHP
-Sidebar:
+sidebar:
   label: Changing case
 ---